Building Layouts for Android 🤖

 third-party libraries

 for Android to build elegant layouts.
 Several of them are must have libraries that are extremely popular and are often used in almost any Android project.
 Each has different purposes but all of them make life as a developer much more pleasant.
 The major libraries are listed below in a few categories.
-Learn moreParis lets you define and apply styles programmatically to Android views, including custom attributes.
+Learn moreParis allows defining and applying styles programmatically to Android views, including custom attributes.